anderdam/bigdata-dev-stack/README.md

 # Docker Compose Configuration for Hadoop, Hive, Spark, PostgreSQL, Cassandra, and Hue

-This repository provides a configuration for running a multi-service environment, based on [Big Data Europe's repositories](https://github.com/big-data-europe)
+This repository provides a configuration for running a multi-service environment, based on [Big Data Europe's repositories](https://github.com/big-data-europe), consisting of: Hadoop, Hive, Spark, PostgreSQL, Cassandra, and Hue.
-consisting of Hadoop, Hive, Spark, PostgreSQL, Cassandra, and Hue.

 It allows developers to easily set up and manage these services within Docker containers.

 ## Hadoop Services
 - Namenode